achorg/ach2025-website/en/program.md

 * #9C: DH Perspectives in History and Lit

 ### 11:30am - 12:45pm EDT
-* #10A: Perspectives on Critical Peadagogy II
+* #10A: Perspectives on Critical Pedagogy II
 * #10B: History, Machine Learning, and AI
 * #10C: Roundtable on Scholarly Communication for Digital Humanities Librarianship